bart-sysf/yii2-api-kit/README.md

 #### ./yii auto/apidoc
 Generates API documentation based on [apidoc](http://apidocjs.com/) from the comments in the ```./controllers``` folder.
 It outputs the documentation in the Git-ignored folder ```./web/apidoc```.
-You may include this folder in Git if you want to export the documentation to a production server.
+You may include this folder in Git manually if you want to export the documentation to a production server.
 Please note, apidoc is a dev-dependency in Node.js.
 It will only be installed when using the ```npm install``` command.

 ## ISSUES